-NOTE: Some controls/instruments/equipment are optional.
+NOTE: Some controls/instruments/equipment may be optional on your vehicle model.

 NOTE: This section provides basic information on the functions of the various controls, instruments and equipment available on your vehicle.
 Illustrations used in this Operator's Guide may not be exact representations, your model may differ.
-For more details of how to operate a control in conjunction with some others, refer to OPERAT-ING INSTRUCTIONS further in this section
+For more details of how to operate a control in conjunction with some others, refer to OPERAT-ING INSTRUCTIONS further in this section.

-Throttle Lever 1)
+1) Throttle Lever